 Layers make up the primary content of applications you will build with ArcGIS.
-Layers can be based on services exposed via the ArcGIS REST API, GeoJSON, CSV or other files available on disk or over a network.
-Layers can also be created in the application itself - for example, by graphics that store arbitrary user input.
+Layers can be based on services exposed via the ArcGIS REST API, GeoJSON, CSV, or other files available on disk or over a network.
+Layers can also be created in your applications from arbitrary data loaded over a network or from disk using the ArcGIS APIs and SDKs.
+Individual graphics can also be displayed on maps using graphics layers.

 Core ArcGIS Layer types